Understanding Interaction Effects in Data Analysis

 Interaction effect of X and M on Y

-Examples of Interaction Effects
+2. Example of Interaction Effects

 Suppose that you would like to how Brand A and Brand B are different in Sales.
 Thus, Brand (Brand A and Brand B) is the X, and Sales are the Y.

 You calculate and find that Brand A has $45M sales and Brand B has $101M sales.
 Thus, you see the difference in sales.
 (Such difference can be called an effect.)
+Thus, the starting model looks like as follows.

 In particular, the difference between Brand A and Brand B occurs mainly on East Coast (25M vs. 80M).
 In contrast, the sales numbers on West Coast are roughly the same (20M vs. 21M).